RainbowShatter/tomfoolery/README.md

-# cSploit is now considered EOL and is not being updated by the developers.
-Current version might not be functional on newer Android versions.
-We appreciate everyone who contributed to cSploit over the years.
+# This project is based on cSploit, more as an attempt to revive the project, with a better, more powerful interface and extra features that are available on the Metasploit Framework

-# cSploit: Android network pentesting suite
+# Tomfoolery: Android network pentesting suite for rootless devices

 <img src="http://i.imgur.com/cFll5P9.jpg" width="250" />